jkraybill/workers-and-resources-productivity-mod/README.md

 ![screenshot](screenshot4.png)

 This is the section that tells you which industries **might** be profitable based on strictly importing the products needed, and exporting the products they produce, with the transport cost assumptions above.
 It is usually a good idea to focus on the industries that either have a good profitability, or whose imports can be wholly created domestically (e.g. coal/iron/wood/oil/crops/gravel can all be created with zero import cost).

+**Using the spreadsheet is very optional, however it is a very useful tool in planning your economic development.
+Under some hard scenarios, I don't think I would have survived without referring to the spreadsheet.**

 # Example values